Dublin city bridge closed following discovery of suspected explosive device

 Harold’s Cross bridge in Dublin.
 Photograph: Google Street View

-Harold’s Cross bridge in south Dublin city has been closed off while gardaí and members of the army bomb disposal unit deal with a suspected explosive device.
+Harold’s Cross bridge in south Dublin city has been closed off while gardaí and members of the Defence Forces deal with a suspected explosive device.

 The bridge was closed earlier on Wednesday evening following the discovery of a suspicious object in the Grand Canal.